UBC-MDS/heart-failure-analysis/README.md

 # Heart Failure Analysis

--   contributors:Yuhan Fan, Gurmehak Kaur, Ke Gao, Merari Santana
+-   contributors: Yuhan Fan, Gurmehak Kaur, Ke Gao, Merari Santana

 ## About

 In Milestone project 1, we attempt to build a classification model using logistic regression algorithm to predict patient mortality risk after surviving a heart attack using their medical records.
 Using patient test results, the final classifier achieves an accuracy of 81.6%.
-The model’s precision of 70.0% suggests it is moderately conservative in predicting the positive class (death), minimizing false alarms.
-More importantly, the recall of 73.68% ensures the model identifies the majority of high-risk patients, reducing the likelihood of missing true positive cases, which could have serious consequences.
+The model’s precision of 70.0% suggests it is moderately conservative in predicting the positive class (death), minimizing false alarms.More importantly, the recall of 73.68% ensures the model identifies the majority of high-risk patients, reducing the likelihood of missing true positive cases, however, there is still room for a lot of improvement, particularly in aiming to maximise recall by minimising False Negatives.
 The F1-score of 0.71 reflects a good balance between precision and recall, highlighting the model’s robustness in survival prediction.
 While promising, further refinements are essential for more reliable predictions and effectively early intervention.

-The data set that was used in this project is created by D. Chicco, Giuseppe Jurman in 2020.
+The data set used in this project was created by D. Chicco, Giuseppe Jurman in 2020.
 It was sourced from the UCI Machine Learning Repository and can be found [here](https://archive.ics.uci.edu/dataset/519/heart+failure+clinical+records).
 Each row in the data set represents the medical records of 299 patients who had heart failure, collected during their follow-up period, where each patient profile has 13 clinical features（age, anaemia, diabetes, platelets, etc.).

 ## Dependencies